If you don't find your answer here please email us at: firstname.lastname@example.org.

 Our Tocopherol (vitamin E) is derived solely from Sunflower Oil, and yes, our Vitamin E is non-GMO.

-We hired an independent laboratory to conduct light scattering analysis on our sunscreens and they determined that our Non-Nano Zinc Oxide has a particle size range of 200nm to 26,000nm with an average of 1500nm and no free nanoparticles and our Clear Zinc Oxide has a particle size range of 565nm to 19,000nm with an average particle size of 3400nm and no free nanoparticles.
-We also looked at scanning electron microscope photographs of the two types of zinc oxide we use and these gave us somewhat smaller results (probably because the light scatter analysis doesn't account for agglomeration, or the sticking together of particles)
+We hired an independent laboratory to conduct light scattering analysis on our sunscreens and they determined that our Clear Zinc Oxide has a particle size range of 565nm to 19,000nm with an average particle size of 3400nm and no free nanoparticles.
+We also took and analyzed scanning electron microscope photographs giving us smaller results.

 We've developed advanced mixing methods to efficiently disperse our zinc oxide particles in our sunscreens.
 This minimizes particle agglomeration (clumping) resulting in a more even layer of zinc oxide on the skin and more efficient protection.